anloehr-1097/cpp-project-template/README.md

 The project is built using CMake and the build system is Make.
 It follows a simple diretory structure depcited below:

+*Note:* This is a template repository and as such, designed to be used via the 'Use this template' button on the GitHub page.

 ```
 root
 ├── CMakeLists.txt